virbula/proxmox-backup/docs/storage.rst

   # proxmox-backup-debug inspect device /dev/...

-Verify jobs are skipped if the removable datastore should not be mounted when they are scheduled, Sync jobs start, but fail with an error saying the datastore was not mounted.
-The reason is that syncs not happening as schduled should at least be noticable.
-GC and pruning, like verification, is skipped without a failed task if the datastore should not be mounted.
+Verify, Prune and Garbage Collection jobs are skipped if the removable datastore is not mounted when they are scheduled.
+Sync jobs start, but fail with an error saying the datastore was not mounted.
+The reason is that syncs not happening as scheduled should at least be noticable.

 Managing Datastores
 ^^^^^^^^^^^^^^^^^^^